erfangholami/SolidShare/documents/TICKETS.md

 - **`TicketScanContributor`** claims QR payloads, deep links and open-with files, so `ScanRouter` routes them without the scanner knowing tickets exist. **`TicketSharedEntityUi`** contributes the home card, the icon and the shared-ticket routes.
-- **Google Wallet save-links were supported and removed.** The JWT decode was best-effort and unverifiable, "skinny" JWTs carried nothing but a server reference, and the result was a draft with a link in the notes — a feature that looked like an import and was not.
-Stated here so the absence reads as a decision.
+- **Removed on purpose, and not to be re-added casually**: Google Wallet save-links (the JWT decode was unverifiable and "skinny" JWTs carried nothing but a server reference), PDF and screenshot extraction with OCR, link import, and the wallet's own barcode scanner. `TicketSource` still carries `SCAN` and `GOOGLE_WALLET` so tickets written by earlier builds keep reading; nothing writes `GOOGLE_WALLET` today.
+Stated here so the absences read as decisions.

 ## 6. Tests